pyproj4/pyproj/CONTRIBUTING.md

 ``pytest``, which is easily available through ``conda`` or ``pip``.
 It was also installed if you made our default ``devel`` environment.

 ### Running Tests
 Running the tests can be done by running ``python -m pytest``.
-Make sure you install the test requirements before running the tests ``python -m pip install -r requirements-test.txt``.
+Make sure you install the test requirements before running the tests ``python -m pip install --group test``.

 Running the whole test suite isn't that slow, but can be a burden if you're working on just one module or a specific test.
 It is easy to run tests on a single directory: